nokka/d2s/README.md

 | 7   | Consumed scroll |

 ##### Quest structure
 This structure repeats it self 3 times, once for Normal, Nightmare and Hell.
+The offset is the offset into the quest struct.

 | Offset | Bytes      | Description                                                                             |
 |--------|------------|-----------------------------------------------------------------------------------------|